Leeap83/Lee-s_Burger_Kitchen/README.md

 - The Order link was clicked and the options for place order and build your own were available.
 - The Place Order button was clicked as a non-authenticated user the login page is returned, as a authenticated user the order page is returned.
 - Items were added to the cart at different quantities to ensure they worked.
+- Using the minus button on the quantity it was tested to ensure that user can't enter an amount below zero, typing zero in the field returned a warning you must enter a value equal or greater to 1.
 ### 13. Build your own
 - The Build your Own link in the navbar was clicked and the custom page was returned which displays all custom burgers that have been created by users.
 - The Create your own burger button was clicked this was tested as a non-authenticated user when clicked was redirected to the login page and for authenticated users the create your own form was returned.